 There are so many overlapping sections on Facebook business pages that it can be hard to know what to put where.

 The About section and the Company overview are similar.
 In a lot of cases, businesses put the same thing in each section.

 Popular sunglasses maker Ray-Ban takes a very low-key approach and repeats information:

-An alternative approach — depending on your sector or industry — is to add a quote.
+An alternative approach — depending on your cause or community — is to add a quote.
 Think of something that will add a little flair or style to the page and will tell people and your targeted audience who you really are.

 Take Chanel, for instance.
 It’s definitely a brand known for flair and style, so it includes a quote in French to inspire its visitors:

 Another reason that the About section needs to be a top priority is that, whenever your business is tagged and a Facebook user mouses over the name, a little box pops up to show who it is.
 Along with the cover image, profile photo, link, and recent photos is — you guessed it —the About phrase!

 Use this to its maximum effect.
 Urban Outfitters uses it to drive people to its e-commerce site.
 Here’s what it looks like when you mouse over the name of the account:

 The Company Overview section is where you should give as functional a description as possible.
 Think of something along the lines of the value pitch for your business.

 Let’s go back to the Kroger example: